lishing/ga_project4_dsif9/README.md

 <img src="./images/google_dengue.jpg"></img>

-These factors can be used as exogenous varibles in the time series model to predict dengue cases in 2019.
+These factors can be used as exogenous variables in the time series model to predict dengue cases in 2019.

-Desk research on NEA's historical interventions were also mapped against dengue cases to see how the agency timed their public campaigns vis-a-vis dengue trends.
+Desk research on NEA's historical interventions were also mapped against dengue cases to see how the agency timed their public campaigns vis-a-vis dengue trends - were they timed a few months before, right before or during peak dengue seasons?
 This will inform our recommendations on when to best apply our proposed interventions.

 <img src="./images/campaigns.png"></img>